HristijanAntov/JsonBeautifier/README.md

 # JsonBeautifier
-A Json formating recursive algorithm written in a few lines of code
+A Json formatting recursive algorithm written in a few lines of code